Error message

 I run both programs and like them both equally.
 Visually, I like the dispay on the Simon's World Map better.
 However, I like the features of the HamClock software because of the DX spots.

-I have compiled and run the HamClock software on both Raspberry Pi 4 (4GB RAM) and a PC running Ubuntu Linux 22.04 LTS.
-Currently I am running HamClock on a small Celeron PC (8GB RAM) with Ubuntu Linux at 2400x1440 resolution mainly because I found the Raspberry Pi platform to be a bit sluggish especially if the app was run at the highest screen resolution (3200 x 1920).
-I did not try the Raspberry Pi 4 board with 8GB of RAM nor did I try the Raspberry Pi 5 board.
+I have compiled and run the HamClock software on a Raspberry Pi 4 and 5 (8GB RAM) running the Raspberry Pi OS, on a Raspberry Pi 4 and 5 (8GB RAM) running Ubuntu 22.04 LTS and 24.04 LTS and a PC running Ubuntu Linux 22.04 LTS.
+Currently I am running HamClock on a small Celeron PC (8GB RAM) with Ubuntu Linux at 2400x1440 resolution mainly because I found the Raspberry Pi platform to be a bit sluggish if you only have 4GB of RAM, especially if the app was run at the highest screen resolution (3200 x 1920).

 You decide what's best for you.